einstein8612/einstein8612/README.md

 I'm Joey Li - I'm an aspiring developer based in the Netherlands, passionate about creating innovative and efficient software solutions.
 I love learning and contributing to exciting projects in the software engineering community.

-I'm currently ~~studying at TU Delft~~ doing my minor at Tsinghua University.
+I'm currently studying at TU Delft.

 <details>